MadStudioRoblox/ProfileService/docs/api.md

 !!! failure "Yielding inside the `update_handler` function will throw an error"

+!!! failure "Avoid rapid use of ProfileStore:GlobalUpdateProfileAsync()"
+    Excessive use of [ProfileStore:GlobalUpdateProfileAsync()](/ProfileService/api/#profilestoreglobalupdateprofileasync) can lead to dead session locks and event lost
+    `Profile.Data` (latter is mostly possible only if the `Profile` is loaded in the same session as `:GlobalUpdateProfileAsync()` is called).
+This is due to a queue system that executes every write request for the `Profile` every 7 seconds - if this queue grows larger than the [BindToClose timeout](https://developer.roblox.com/en-us/api-reference/function/DataModel/BindToClose) (approx. 30 seconds), some requests in the queue can be lost after the game shuts down.

 ### ProfileStore:ViewProfileAsync()
 ``` lua
 ProfileStore:ViewProfileAsync(profile_key) --> [Profile] or nil